LaserRomae/clustermanager/README.md

 ```bash
 docker run -it -d -p 6379:6379 redis:latest
 ```
+Please have a look at the [redis docker documentation](https://hub.docker.com/_/redis) for further information.

-copy the binary and use the **_-config_** to provide the path to look for the configuration file.
+Copy the binary and use the **_-config_** to provide the path to look for the configuration file.
 The configuration file has to be name according to the ENVIRONMENT variable.
 If it is not set, use the following command:

 ```bash
 export ENVIRONMENT=production